Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Intergenerational Income Mobility allowing for Measurement Error

 \subsection{Implementation Details}

-In this section, the only covariates that we include are son's age and father's age; this sort of specification is common in the intergenerational mobility literature.
-In \Cref{app:additional-results}, we provide additional results that condition on more covariates.
+In this section, the only covariates we include are son's age and father's age; this specification is common in the intergenerational mobility literature.
+In \Cref{app:additional-results} in the Supplementary Appendix, we provide additional results that condition on more covariates.
 For our first step quantile regression estimates (that allow for measurement error), we estimate $\beta_j(\tau)$ over $L=25$ equally spaced values of $\tau$ from 0.02 to 0.98.
-We specify the measurement error for both son's income and father's income as a mixture of two normal distributions.
-Given an estimate of $\beta_j(\cdot)$, for each observation we make 100 measurement error draws that come from the last 100 draws from a Metropolis-Hastings algorithm after 200 burn-in draws.
-Finally, we set the tolerance level $\varepsilon$ to be equal to $(L(K-1) + 3m)/40$ where $K$ is the number of regressors and $m$ is the number of mixture components for the measurement error (here $m=2$ and $K=3$ which includes an intercept).
-For estimating the conditional copula in the second step of our estimation procedure, we specify that the conditional copula is a Clayton copula and estimate its parameter.
-In \Cref{app:additional-results}, we provide analogous results to the ones in this section that use a Gaussian copula instead.
-To estimate the copula parameter, we use 250 simulated measurement error draws in our simulated maximum likelihood procedure.
-We report standard errors and confidence intervals below that come from using the empirical bootstrap with 100 iterations.
+We initialize \Cref{alg:Est} by setting $\widehat{\beta}_{j}^{(0)}(\tau)$ equal to the estimates of the QR parameters ignoring measurement error.
+We specify the measurement error for both son's permanent income and father's permanent income as a mixture of two normal distributions.
+We initialize the mixture parameters for equation $j$ in a data-driven way.
+We set the starting mixture probabilities to be $1/M$ each, with $M$ denoting the number of mixture components; component means to be equally-spaced values in $\big[-\tfrac{1}{4}\hat{\sigma}_j, \tfrac{1}{4}\hat{\sigma}_j\big]$ centered at zero, where $\hat{\sigma}_j$ is the sample standard deviation of the dependent variable in equation $j$; and component standard deviations so that the mixture variance equals $\hat{\sigma}_j^2/4$.
+Across alternative trial starting values and with multiple restarts, we found that this initialization led to reliable convergence of the algorithm to the global optimum.
+At each iteration, given estimates of $\left(\widehat{\beta}^{(l-1)}_j(\cdot), \hat{\sigma}^{(l-1)}_j\right)$ from the previous iteration, for each observation, we run a Metropolis–Hastings algorithm for 400 steps, discarding the first 20 as burn-in, and use the remaining ones as measurement error draws.
+The proposal distribution is a Gaussian random walk whose standard deviation is initialized to the standard deviation of the measurement error mixture implied by the starting parameters and updated after each M-step to track the current measurement error scale.
+As discussed in \Cref{alg:Est}, we update the QR parameters using quantile regression accounting for the measurement error draws.
+We update the parameters for the measurement error itself by fitting a two-component mixture of normals on the measurement error draws.
+For this step, we use the R \texttt{mixtools} package (\citet{benaglia2010mixtools}), which implements a standard (and relatively computationally cheap) EM-algorithm for estimating mixture models (see also \citet{mclachlan-lee-rathnayake-2019}).
+Our first step algorithm terminates when the maximum scaled parameter change, $\max_k |\hat{\theta}_k^{(l)} - \hat{\theta}_k^{(l-1)}| / (1 + |\hat{\theta}_k^{(l-1)}|)$, falls below $0.01$, where the maximum is taken over all QR coefficients and measurement error parameters.
+For estimating the conditional copula in the second step of our estimation procedure, we specify that the conditional copula is a Gaussian copula and estimate its parameter.
+This specification performed well in terms of AIC and BIC relative to a candidate set of copula families and measurement error distributions; in Supplementary Appendix \ref{app:additional-results}, we discuss model selection in more detail and provide analogous results using a Frank copula and Laplace measurement error instead.
+To estimate the copula parameter, we use 1000 simulated measurement error draws in our simulated maximum likelihood procedure.
+We report standard errors and confidence intervals below that come from using the empirical bootstrap with 200 iterations, where each iteration draws a sample of size $n$ with replacement from the original data and re-runs the full three-step estimation procedure on the resampled dataset.